Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Simulating carbon NMR signals in adamantane

 with the longitudinal spin autocorrelation provided in Fig.~\ref{fig:generic}.
 Similar to \cref{eqn:JQH}, the quadratic coupling constant is given by

 Note that we do not consider the powder average in \cref{eqn:carbonmfmoment}.
-Within each crystal, the carbon spins couple to an individual spin environment with fixed $J_{\Q,\C}$ and fixed proton autocorrelation.
-Therefore, one has to compute any signals of the carbon spins individually for each crystal or, equivalently, for each $J_{\Q,\C}$ and the corresponding proton autocorrelation.
+Within each crystal, the carbon spins couple to an individual spin environment with fixed $J_{\Q,\Ca}$ and fixed proton autocorrelation.
+Therefore, one has to compute any signals of the carbon spins individually for each crystal or, equivalently, for each $J_{\Q,\Ca}$ and the corresponding proton autocorrelation.
 Averaging these signals leads to the appropriate powder-average measured in experiment.

-Using the same procedure as in the previous section, we can estimate $J_{\Q,\C}$ by Monte-Carlo integration.
-In our calculations it turns out that, although the carbon spins sit on a much smaller radius in the adamantane molecule, their quadratic coupling constant is always exactly the same as for the proton spins except for a factor $r_\gamma \coloneqq \sfrac{\gamma_{\C}}{\gamma_{\Hy}}\approx 0.251$ due to the different gyromagnetic ratios.
+Using the same procedure as in the previous section, we can estimate $J_{\Q,\Ca}$ by Monte-Carlo integration.
+In our calculations it turns out that, although the carbon spins sit on a much smaller radius in the adamantane molecule, their quadratic coupling constant is always exactly the same as for the proton spins except for a factor $r_\gamma \coloneqq \sfrac{\gamma_{\Ca}}{\gamma_{\Hy}}\approx 0.251$, due to the different gyromagnetic ratios.
 This is true for any considered field direction $\vec{n}_B$.
-To underline this observation, we included the density $\rho(r_\gamma J_{\Q,\C})$ in \cref{fig:rhoJQ}, which is remarkably close to $\rho(J_{\Q,\Hy})$.
+To underline this observation, we included the density $\rho(r_\gamma J_{\Q,\Ca})$ in \cref{fig:rhoJQ}, which is remarkably close to $\rho(J_{\Q,\Hy})$.
+Motivated by this, we also computed the distributions by a more crude model, where the nuclei are put to the centers of the molecules.
+Indeed, this changes the distributions only very slightly.

-We compute the transverse autocorrelation generated by the Hamiltonian in \cref{eqn:noiseham} for different values of $J_{\Q,\C}$ and superpose the results according to $\rho(J_{\Q,\C})~\approx~\rho(r_\gamma^{-1} J_{\Q,\Hy})$ to obtain the powder average.
+We compute the transverse autocorrelation generated by the Hamiltonian in \cref{eqn:noiseham} for different values of $J_{\Q,\Ca}$ and superpose the results according to $\rho(J_{\Q,\Ca})~\approx~\rho(r_\gamma^{-1} J_{\Q,\Hy})$ to obtain the powder average.
 The resulting signal is shown in Fig.~\ref{fig:carbonFID} together with the experimental result for the FID.
 Note that since the $\ce{^{13}C}$-atoms have a low abundance, two individual carbon spins see a totally different environment.
 Hence, pair correlations are not relevant for the corresponding FID and the transverse autocorrelation of carbon should, in principle, be equivalent to the FID.
 However, as it turns out, the result from the noise model deviates a bit from the experiment at moderate and large times.
 For a better understanding of this observation, we consider the spin echo signal in the following.

 To simulate a spin Hahn echo \cite{hahn50} within the spin noise model, we include an instantaneous pulse according to

 and measure the result of the transverse autocorrelation at $t=\tau$.
 The result of this is plotted versus $\tau$ in Fig.~\ref{fig:spinecho}.
 Here, the agreement between theory and experiment is very good.
 We conclude that the dynamic noise resulting from the proton spins as captured by spinDMFT is perfectly accurate.
 Since a spin echo eliminates static noise we attribute the discrepancy in the FID to some small additional static noise.